 There are days when I am frazzled or tired or I am solely focused on an urgent ‘something’ that I rush by a person in need.
-There are also days where I not only turn away but, instead pass a glaring judgmental stare in the direction of that person who distracts my attention.
+There are also days where I not only turn away but, instead pass a glaring judgmental stare in the direction of that person who distracts my attention and makes me *God forbid* late.
 I moan or sigh or mentally criticize their plight…as I begrudgingly walk away.
 For that, I am ashamed and convicted.

-There are also times when my spirit is good and I take the time to offer help or encouragement to that poor soul in need.
+There are also times when I feel a deep sense of compassion and take the time to offer help or encouragement to a poor soul in need.
 Those are the times I love.
 Especially when my kids are with me.
 They too, need to learn the art of humanity.
 The biblical truth:

 Love Thy Neighbor.